rafaelmorgado6/SI-I/SNAKE/README.md

    - `is_safe_move(...)`: Ensures that moves avoid collisions and hazards.

 3. **Client-Server Interaction**:
-   - The `student.py` script manages communication with the server.
+   - The `student.py` or `client.py` script connects to the server.
-   - The server provides the game state, and the agent responds with a movement command.
+   - The server provides the game state, and the script sends back a movement command (from the user or the AI).

 ## Algorithms